 I acquired a new toy for my last birthday.
-It worked perfectly when I purchased it, and until I tore it down.
-The amp, however, wasn't exactly "ready for prime time".
+It worked perfectly when I purchased it, and until I tore it down .This amp, however, wasn't exactly "ready for prime time".

 One of my many mental illnesses is, I can't leave things alone when I get them.
 I wanted to internally-inspect it, and evaluate it's overall condition before hooking it up.
 I'm glad I did, judging by what I found -- But oh, God, what have I done??!!!

 Above; I've cleaned up the chassis a bit, re-faced the front in black.
 It still had the original paper 'lytic and the original single diode for the bias supply in-place!
 So I gave it a new cap and a full-wave bridge pack, only to rip all of that back out for another configuration later.
 I built and installed the Harbach RM220 metering board, and a Harbach Soft-Start module.
 It had a STBY toggle switch added at some point in it's long history, but I installed a NOS toggle switch from a TL992 because it matched better.

-I found an interesting layout on N3COB (Glenn's) web page, that is basically the route I'm taking with mine.
+I found an interesting layout on N3COB (Glenn's) web page, that is basically the route I took with mine.
 I'd like to thank Glenn for his help and corespondence outlining his experiences, and the awesome schematic he emailed me!

 There are new and interesting "finds" at every turn in this AMP!